eclipse-volttron/volttron-openadr-ven/README.md

 # Other

-## Installing dependencies behind a proxy
+## Installing dependencies behind PNNL VPN

+If you are NOT using a Pacific Northwest National Lab (PNNL) VPN, you can skip this section.

 If running this behind a PNNL VPN, run the following so Poetry can install all the dependencies:
 See: https://leifengblog.net/blog/how-to-use-pip-behind-a-proxy/